swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

 - Type-enforced invariants: `AbsolutePath`, `ResolvedPath`, etc.
 - Platform-specific foreign path types: `XNUPath`, `Win32Path`, `WinNTPath`, etc.
+- Failable cross-platform conversions between path types, e.g. converting a POSIX path to a Windows path and diagnosing what cannot be represented.
+- A generic-over-storage path type for use cases that need to parse paths without copying into a `FilePath`.
 - File-system specific (and configuration specific) functionality over components: case conversion, Unicode normalization, etc.

+`FilePath` is the currency type for paths on the running process's platform.
+A multi-platform path library would serve a distinct role: manipulating paths for a platform other than the one currently executing, e.g. a build tool on macOS working with Windows paths.
+These two roles have different design constraints, and separating them keeps the currency type simple.

 Testing Windows path behavior on Linux/macOS (and vice versa) is a known gap that platform-specific path types could address; these could conform to a common protocol while each implementing the semantics of its target platform.